jeff-adkisson/swe-3313-spring-2025/project/README.md

 ### This Document

 *I am not trying to trick you anywhere in this document.* If something is missing, incorrect, or unclear, ask a question.
-If the document needs updating, I will fix it.
-I update this document every semester, so occasionally, I miss something, and the instructions are not quite aligned with the current semester.
-I apologize in advance for any mistakes or clarity issues.
+If the document needs a correction or clarification, I will fix it.

+I update this document every semester... occasionally I miss something and the instructions are not quite aligned with the current semester.
+I apologize in advance for any mistakes, omissions, or clarity issues.

 Always ask your Subject Matter Expert, Technical Lead, etc., when you are unclear.
 Stating "I did not understand" *after* the deadline is unacceptable.
 It is your responsibility to understand the project.